 How to make doubles: Trinidadian food

 This is a dish that I love so much and when I wanted to learn to make it for myself, I looked at advice via the internet.
 The recipe I followed is the first that came up in my internet search, a recipe posted in February 2007 on the blog trinigourmet.com.

 I must credit and explain the source that I used but one instrumental change that I made was to use whole wheat flour to make it a bit more healthy.

-I don't know how many people have tried it this way before but it was worth the small change and it is still delicious.
+I don't know how many people have tried doubles this way before but it was worth the small change and the doubles are still delicious.

 The photos enclosed here are my own (Copyright © Journey *).
 I cooked the whole wheat doubles as a side to curried chicken.
 They taste great together however many people might eat the doubles alone as a main dish.